kenhkan/morrison/README.md

 ### Elementary component

-A component that is not a network.
+A component that is a wrapped program. i.e. not a network.

 ### Composite component